Grand Forks couple's appearance on 'Dr. Phil' show spotlights defunct wedding photo business

 For months, the O’Neills had kept in constant touch, reaching out to Glasser Images and to the photographer who shot their wedding.
 The photographer, who had not backed up the wedding images, told them that his contract with Glasser Images required him to submit all his photos to that business.

-The O’Neills, who only received 10 “sneak peak” photos from their wedding day, felt they had to be persistent.
+The O’Neills, who only received 10 “sneak peek” photos from their wedding day, felt they had to be persistent.

 “It’s scary.
 If you don’t stay on top of it, you’re never going to get your photos back.
 You think they’ll kind of forget about you,” Bryce said.
 “If we wouldn’t have stayed on top of it, it would’ve been years before we’d have seen, or even heard about, our photos.”